AnjumS7/GSIV20_Shadaab_Anjum/README.md

 The state of the data is not persistent.
 If the page is refreshed, the current state is lost.

-When doing consecutive searches without refreshing, the results of the searches appear below the previous results I tried to fix it but it caused some issues.
-Maybe I could have done better.
+~~When doing consecutive searches without refreshing, the results of the searches appear below the previous results I tried to fix it but it caused some issues.
+Maybe I could have done better.~~

+Resolved the issue where consecutive searches appeared below the previous search results.
+But now clicking on some movie for details and going back takes us to the beginning of the search results.

 I could not find the name of the director, the actors and the movie length in the API response.
 So I could not display them in the Details page.